LIVING BEINGS MANIFESTO

 Beyond its construction by nature (see the page "Being by nature"), a living being has an existence that is inscribed in a history and a context of the group to which it belongs.

-In particular for the human species which has highly developed capacities for representations, communication and life in society, in comparison to all its other living congeners, its vision of the world and of society seems to be built and integrated into the context in which he lives.
+In particular for the human species which has highly developed capacities for representations, communication and life in society, in comparison to all its other living congeners (ethology), its representation of the world and of society seems to be built and integrated into the context in which he lives.

-In particular its means of communication (languages between congeners, groups, family, etc.), its lifestyles (culinary, social, cultural, clothing practices, etc.), the description of reality (the Earth is flat, the center of the universe, ...), and the value scales (weighting of the description of reality shared in society, which allows the individual to prejudge and anticipate the effects of his actions in this society) can be different between groups.
+In particular its means of communication (languages between congeners, groups, family, etc.), its lifestyles (culinary, social, cultural, clothing practices, etc.), the description of reality (the Earth is flat, the center of the universe, ...) with its value scales (weighting of the description of reality shared in society, which allows the individual to prejudge and anticipate the effects, ranging from safe to glorious, of his actions in this society) and its mysteries, leading to beliefs, can be different between groups (anthropology, sociology).

 2-Equality / 1-Culture / 1